 If you’re reading, watching, or listening to a story and find yourself engaged for even a moment… that’s literary devices at work.
 They’re tools that the writer uses to engage with the reader on a visceral level, to make them look at the story—and the world around them through the story—in a completely different way.

 Here we’ll show you multiple literary devices and rhetorical devices, with examples, that you can use to create powerful stories.

 What are literary devices?

 Literary devices are tools and techniques that a writer can use to elevate their story beyond the literal meaning of the words on the page.
 These techniques work on an unconscious level to enhance characterization, heighten tension, and help your story’s theme create a more powerful impact on the reader.

-There are many kinds of literary devices that writers can use to impart different effects to their writing.
-The skilled writer uses them to create a powerful, lasting work of art; and without them, a story would be much more basic, less enjoyable, and less memorable.
+There are many types of literary devices that writers can use to create different effects in their work.
+The skilled writer uses them to create a powerful, lasting work of art; without them, a story would be much more basic, less enjoyable, and less memorable.

 In other words, literary devices are the techniques that turn a literal, step-by-step retelling of events into a rich, engaging, and memorable piece of literature.

 What’s the difference between literary devices and literary elements?